Tab-e-n/blue-runner/update_notes.md

  - User Universe now has a unique BG.
  - Bootup sequence has a new font.
  - Ghosts now appear a solid instead of appearing segmented.
+ - Fade outs and fade ins were made smoother, most harsh cuts between scenes were replaced with a fade out.

 ### FIXES & CHANGES